2025

 Over the summer, we turned to the wisdom of Proverbs, allowing God to shape the ordinary rhythms of our lives through ancient wisdom for everyday faithfulness.
 In these weeks, we learned again that wisdom is not simply knowing the right path, but becoming the kind of people who walk it—trusting the Lord with our whole hearts and learning to fear him in the small, unseen choices of daily life.

-For the first time, we also practiced a “September Sabbatical”—a simple but meaningful pause that embodied a countercultural truth: that we are not sustained by hurry, productivity, or striving, but by God’s love and grace.
+For the first time, we practiced a “September Sabbatical”—a simple but meaningful pause that embodied a countercultural truth: that we are not sustained by hurry, productivity, or striving, but by God’s love and grace.
 In rest, we were reminded that unless the Lord builds the house, our labor is in vain—and that joy, play, and shared life (yes, even kickball) are gifts meant to re-center us in the Father’s affection.

 KIDS iN